Your Guide for Fraxel Laser Treatment

 Check your medical history.
 The doctor will ask about current and past medical conditions and any medicines you’re taking.

-Discuss your expectations, explain the potential risks, and the expected results.
+Discuss your expectations explain the potential risks and the expected results.
 At the end of the consultation, your doctor will be able to determine whether you are a candidate for this treatment.
-If so, he or she will give you the pre-treatment instructions.
+If so, they will give you the pre-treatment instructions.
 Make sure to follow them carefully to avoid any complications.